opendatabs/quartierfarben/README.md

-# Grätzlfarben, aka Kiezcolors
+# Quartierfarben, aka Grätzlfarben, aka Kiezcolors

-*Grätzlfarben* is a map based tool that creates a postcard showing the landuse distribution in your neighborhood in Vienna.
-It is based on the [Kiezcolors](https://kiezcolors.odis-berlin.de) tool of the [Open Data Informationsstelle Berlin](https://odis-berlin.de/).
+*Quartierfarben* is a map based tool that creates a postcard showing the landuse distribution in your neighborhood in Basel-Stadt.
+It is based on the [Kiezcolors](https://kiezcolors.odis-berlin.de) tool of the [Open Data Informationsstelle Berlin](https://odis-berlin.de/) and the Grätzlfarben of the TU Wien.
-By zooming in and out you can pick a location and position it inside the circle. *Grätzlfarben* then maps the individual areas onto a tree map diagram.
+By zooming in and out you can pick a location and position it inside the circle. *Quartierfarben* then maps the individual areas onto a tree map diagram.
 You can print the resulting motive as a postcard and share it!

 ![graetzlfarben_overview](static/img/overview-image.png)